Following-up is The Missing Step to Finding Clients

 • Keep in touch with them through your regular emails or newsletter (if they signed up for them).

 • If they haven’t signed up, make a note in your diary to follow them up in 2 weeks with links to useful information relevant to their enquiry and where they can sign up to your email list.
-Offer them another opportunity for a phone consultation.
+Offer them another opportunity for a call.

-Depending on where the enquiry came from, your checklist would vary, e.g. connecting with someone you met networking on LinkedIn.
+Depending on where the enquiry came from, your checklist would vary, e.g. connecting with someone you met networking.
+Or, if you're keeping in touch with past clients, your system could include them receiving your email newsletter, or dropping them a quick message every few months.

 BOOK A CALL WITH ME